Our 2018 Journey re-visited

 The Wine Team

 We are able to explore these destinations through our first-hand travels in the world’s great wine capitals.
-Fahara Zamorano, who heads the wine program at Gwen, Andrey Tolmachyov, who is Maude’s Head Sommelier and Ben Aviram, Director of Operations, will travel together and immerse themselves in the unique culture of each area through its wine and cuisine.
+Andrey Tolmachyov, Maude’s head sommelier, and Ben Aviram, Director of Restaurant Operations, will travel together and immerse themselves in the unique culture of each area through its wine and cuisine.
 Bringing back to Maude some rare old bottlings, a few undiscovered gems, and the classics that have made the region one of the best in the world.

 “By focusing on wine regions as the hero and co-star of our menus, the format will still feel like Maude but it gives our team creative freedom to build a menu unrestrained from the inspiration that we find in each region.“